Mendix Event Broker

 Configure Service

-1. Select the Event Broker Space – the space where the bridge will operate.
+• Event Broker Space – the space where the bridge will operate

-2. Enter the Bridge Name – the name you want to call the bridge.
+• Name – the name you want to call the bridge

-3. Select the AWS region - the AWS region where your bridge operates.
+• AWS region – the AWS region where your bridge operates

 Connect Events

-1. Click Add Business Events to open a dialog displaying all events managed by the Event Broker (including Mendix app-defined and uploaded AsyncAPI events).
+1. Click Add Business Events to open a dialog displaying all events managed by the Event Broker, including Mendix app-defined events and uploaded AsyncAPI events.
+Only events capable of subscribing are shown, as this bridge operates in one direction.

-3. Click Next to integrate the chosen business events.
+3. Click Next to proceed to the confirmation screen.

 Using the HTTP Bridge